Skip to content

 The initial hardware purchase is often just the first step.
 To get the most out of many performance-tracking wearables, you’ll likely need to factor in a recurring subscription fee.
 These subscriptions typically grant access to premium app features like guided workouts, detailed performance analysis, and customized training plans.
 Using the same goggle example, a premium subscription might cost around $10 per month or over $100 for an annual plan.
 When budgeting for new tech, it's a good idea to look beyond the sticker price and account for these ongoing software costs that are essential to the full experience.

-The Investment in Dedicated Drowning Detection
+The Price of Dedicated Drowning Detection

 When your primary goal is safety, you move into a different category of technology: dedicated drowning detection systems.
 Unlike performance trackers, these systems are engineered specifically to identify and alert staff to a swimmer in distress.
 The investment here is more significant because it involves a comprehensive solution for your entire facility.
 Systems often include specialized Swimmer Alert wearables, hub controllers, and lifeguard notification devices that work together to provide a layer of protection.
 The cost reflects the system's critical, life-saving function and is typically customized to your facility's unique size and needs.